dstroot/my-hugo-blog/content/post/2013-07-25-hosting-your-blog-on-amazon-s3.md

 date: '2013-07-25'
 published: true
 tags: null
-title: Hosting your Blog on Amazon S3
+title: Hosting your Blog on S3
 ---

 One of the cleanest designed blogs I have seen in a while belongs to [Karma Mobility](http://blog.yourkarma.com/).
 So I asked in the comments on a particularly interesting post by Stefan Borsje and he very nicely responded "Thanks Daniel!
 This blog uses Jekyll and is hosted on S3."